fbef0102/Game-Private_Plugin/README.md

     * Provide source code.
 If distribute or share, will void the warranty and I won't longer support.
     * 🟥 All plugins can run on Dedicated Server, not guarantee works the same result on listen(local) server.
       * [Sourcemod does not support listen server](https://wiki.alliedmods.net/Installing_SourceMod_(simple)#Your_Server), please consider before purchasing if wanna install on listen server
+      * I won't accept any bugs or problems on listen server
   </details>

   * <details><summary><b>Why high-priced?</b></summary>